coker2019/Coker-Capstone/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-Templete used in project provided by (Microverse).
+Template used in project provided by (Microverse).
 Original design idea by Cindy Shin https://www.behance.net/adagio07